stackbit-projects/pdgi-05bba/content/pages/index.md

             has_icon: true
             icon: arrow-right
             icon_position: right
-      - title: REFRESH… at the pool with amazing views
+      - title: PAUSE… at the pool with amazing views
         image: images/feature2.png
         image_alt: App users welcoming a new member
         content: >-